Back to SeaIntel

 4. 4

-You prefer a manually provisioned B2B workflow over a generic self-serve positioning model.
+You prefer a manually provisioned B2B workflow over a generic self-serve tool.

 Less commercial timing emphasisStronger quote-and-planning timing emphasis